svaarala/duktape/README.md

     # src-custom/ will now contain: duktape.c, duktape.h, duk_config.h.

-You can also clone this repository, make modifications, and build a source distributable on Linux, OSX, and Windows using `python util/dist.py`.
+You can also clone this repository, make modifications, and build a source distributable on Linux, macOS, and Windows using `python util/dist.py`.

 Getting started: modifying and rebuilding the distributable
 -----------------------------------------------------------

-If you intend to change Duktape internals and want to rebuild the source distributable in Linux, OSX, or Windows:
+If you intend to change Duktape internals and want to rebuild the source distributable in Linux, macOS, or Windows:

     # Linux; can often install from packages or using 'pip'
     $ sudo apt-get install python python-yaml
     $ python util/dist.py

-    # OSX
+    # macOS
     # Install Python 2.7.x
     $ pip install PyYAML
     $ python util/dist.py